suren3141/EM502/Assignment_2_2/python/README.md

 Implementation of EM502 : Assignment 2.2 in python (jupyter notebook).

 ## Notes
-The `requirements.txt` file should list all Python libraries that your notebooks depend on, and they will be installed using:
+The `requirements.txt` file should list all Python libraries that the notebook depends on, and they will be installed using:

 ```
 pip install -r requirements.txt